 For more information see here:

-Methane is a potent greenhouse gas that forms ozone in the atmosphere.
-Reducing methane is one of the most cost-effective strategies to rapidly reduce the rate of warming while simultaneously protecting human health and crop yields.
-Integrated actions, such as those that target SLCPs, can therefore provide triple-win scenarios by achieving real-world multiple benefits for human health, agriculture and the climate.
+Reducing methane is one of the most cost-effective strategies to rapidly reduce the rate of warming while simultaneously protecting human health and crop yields because reducing methane will lead to less tropospheric ozone formation.
+Integrated actions, such as those that target SLCPs, can therefore provide triple-win scenarios by achieving real-world multiple benefits for human health, agriculture, and the climate.

-The interlinkages between air pollution and climate change provide an opportunity to amplify the benefits of our actions and catalyse even greater mitigation ambition.
-At the same time, not all air pollution reduction strategies are beneficial for climate, and vice versa.
-Win-win strategies to rapidly reduce warming must therefore integrate actions to reduce all air pollutants and greenhouse gases that contribute to both near- and long-term climate impacts.
+Falling to act on air pollution is not an option for climate mitigation.
+Reducing particulate pollution and improving air quality remains a top priority for the benefits it brings to human and ecosystem health.
+The interlinkages between air pollution and climate change provide an opportunity to amplify the benefits of our actions and catalyse even greater mitigation ambition, and knowledge about how air pollution and climate change are connected can be implemented into policies that can avoid some of these trade-offs.
+Win-win strategies to rapidly reduce warming must therefore integrate actions to reduce all air pollutants and greenhouse gases that contribute to both near- and long-term climate impacts, for example, phasing out fossil fuels and promoting electric vehicles.
 This will put the world on a trajectory that maximizes benefits, reduces the risk of policy failure, and delivers national development priorities.

 Methane is a clear multi-win option for air quality and the climate